IndexThePlanet/Logan/SRA_list.md

 It will grab the list of accessions where there are sufficiently many reads from that species, and for each accession you have the `total_count` field, which very roughly approximates the number of reads from that accession corresponding to the species (but think of it as a subsampled number).

 As an alternative to Amazon Athena or Google BigQuery, you can use [DuckDB](https://duckdb.org/) to query SRA metadata stored as Parquet files in the cloud.
-This approach is simpler, as it does not require an account with a cloud provider, but it provides access to a more limited set of metadata compared to Athena and BigQuery.
+This approach is simpler, as it does not require an account with a cloud provider, but it only provides the basic SRA metadata table and doesn't allow access to the taxonomy analysis table used in the example above.

     duckdb -c "
     INSTALL httpfs;
     LOAD httpfs;
     INSTALL parquet;
     LOAD parquet;
     COPY (
       SELECT *
       FROM read_parquet('s3://sra-pub-metadata-us-east-1/sra/metadata/*')
       WHERE releasedate > '2021-09-07' AND geo_loc_name_country_calc = 'Brazil'
     ) TO STDOUT WITH (FORMAT CSV, DELIMITER E'\t', HEADER);"

 The query above retrieves accessions released after 7 September 2021, where the associated samples were collected in Brazil.